 - Joy P. Guilford, Paul R. Christensen, Nicholas A. Bond, Jr., & Marcella A. Sutton surveyed interests to classify vocations, defining the groups better.

-- Anne Roe modified Guilford et al.'s vocations in the "groups" dimension of her better, "cylindrical" ordering, with circularity from a misidentification of engineers with technicians.
+- Anne Roe modified Guilford et al.'s vocations in the "groups" dimension of her better, "cylindrical" ordering, with circularity from a misidentification of engineers and technicians.
 (Electrical engineers are as little related to electricians as rocket scientists are to test pilots.
 The physical sciences have nothing in common with physical education.
 "Nerds" are not like "jocks".)
+Nowadays, all jobs relate to technology (but not necessarily to science).

 - An interesting analogy is to assign colors to the traits as red (6), yellow (5), green (4), cyan (3), blue (2), violet (1).
 The human eye sees the even numbers as primary colors via its 3 types of receptors, & the odd as secondary, which can be arranged in a circle ("color wheel") or hexagon.
 But a prism shows the true relation as linear ("spectrum"), based on wavelength (or frequency).